rwfwuwx/Xianglab-publication-code/README.md

 - ask ada to generate the **ada_report_file**

-  given the ada_requirement_table, ada asks for required data/info from other 11buddies, and generates the report file.
+  given the requirement, ada asks for required data/info from other 11buddies, and generates the report file.
   The report file contains the exact reported results including the statistical texts, tables, figures, along with the codes generating them.

   The report file is in the .docx or .mlx formart.